ni/niveristand-python/docs/restrictions.rst

 Comparison Operators
 ^^^^^^^^^^^^^^^^^^^^

-- Cascaded comparison operators are not allowed.
-Only use one at a time.
+- You cannot use cascading comparison operators.
+Only use one comparison operator at a time.

     .. code-block:: python